presnick/ProgramsInformationPeople/_sources/RESTAPIs/functionswithrestapis.rst

 **Check your understanding**

-.. mchoice:: functionsapis_1
+.. mchoice:: test_question9_20_1
-   :multiple_answer:
    :answer_a: Because that means you have to write less repeated code if you want to make a request to the same API more than once in the same program.
-   :answer_b: Because writing functions to complete a complex process in your code makes it easier to read and to fix later.
+   :answer_b: Because writing functions to complete a complex process in your code makes it easier to read and easier to fix later.
    :answer_c: Because a lot of things stay the same among different requests to the same API.
    :answer_d: Because it's the only way to make a request to a REST API for data!
-   :correct: a,b,c
-   :feedback_a: Yes -- see the functions chapter for more info on this!
+   :feedback_a: See the functions chapter for more info on this!
-   :feedback_b: Yes, definitely.
+   :feedback_b: Definitely.
    :feedback_c: Yes, many things are the same between different requests.
 For example, the base URL is often the same, but perhaps you want a query parameter to have a different value for a new request.
 A function can help with that.
    :feedback_d: Check out other parts of this chapter -- you can certainly write code to request data from a REST API without writing a function, but if you have to do it multiple times, it may be less neat and may become a pain for you as the programmer!
+   :multiple_answer:
+   :correct: a,b,c

    Why would you define a function in order to make a request to a REST API for data?